-If the procedure can be planned in advance, referring the patient to a urologist for an informed discussion of the elective procedures may be best.
-In those emergent situations where the patient can not empty his bladder and a urethral catheter can not be placed, the suprapubic cystostomy is a viable option.
+If the procedure can be planned, referring the patient to a urologist for an informed discussion of the elective courses may be best.
+A suprapubic cystostomy is a viable option in those emergent situations where the patient can not empty his bladder, and a urethral catheter can not be placed.

 The second problem is to select the method that will be used to place the suprapubic cystostomy.
-As indicated, an open approach or a percutaneous approach to suprapubic catheterization can be taken.
-Most people with training in general surgery or urology find that the open procedure is simple.
+An open approach or a percutaneous approach to suprapubic catheterization can be taken.
+Most people with training in general surgery or urology find that the available procedure is simple.

-Most other doctors prefer a percutaneously placed suprapubic cystostomy, which can be done by 5 different methods.
+Most other doctors prefer a percutaneously placed suprapubic cystostomy, which five different methods can do.
 Unfortunately, the percutaneous option is not always a safe possibility.

 Prevention of complications